catkin/catkin_tools/docs/verbs/catkin_clean.rst

 Cleaning a Single Package
 -------------------------

-Cleaning a single package (or serverla packages) is as simple as naming them:
+Cleaning a single package (or several packages) is as simple as naming them:

 .. code-block:: bash